 Any time a bench warrant is issued, it must be taken seriously.
 If law enforcement must take you into custody because of a bench warrant, it could lead to a dangerous situation for you or any loved ones who are with you.

 Ignoring a bench warrant can lead to additional charges being filed against you as well.
-We recommend that you are prepared to legally defend yourself, especially if circumstances beyond your control led to the reason you missed your court date.
+We recommend that you get prepared to legally defend yourself, especially if circumstances beyond your control led to the reason you missed your court date.

 A defense attorney can help you understand the serious nature of this type of warrant.